Overwhelmed by Choice (2/2): Prosumers and Green Energy

-CO2 Out Of Sight, Not Out Of Mind: Perception Of Carbon Capture and Storage Risks
+CO2 Out Of Sight, Not Out Of Mind: Carbon Capture and Storage Risks

-There might be a surprising solution to global warming, one which lies where the fossil fuels come from – deep underground.
+There might be a surprising solution to global warming, one which lies deep underground.

 Reducing Water Consumption: Why You Care What Your Neighbours Think

-The behavioural science of "nudging" suggests we may be more dedicated to decreasing our water-consumption when we are aware of what our neighbours think.
+Would we be more dedicated to decreasing our water-consumption if we were aware of what our neighbours thought?

 Tackling Climate Change (2/2): Using VR To Influence Behavior